 Social Emotional Learning: Have students set goals for their fluency!
 This improves Self Awareness, Self Management, and Responsible Decision-Making skills!
 Students are able to make more prosocial choices for their own academic learning due to improved goal directed behaviors!

 My first years of teaching were spent in a therapeutic classroom in a therapeutic school.
 The students who sat in front of me then are the profiles of the students who are sitting in general education classrooms today.

 These are the students who struggle to regulate their emotions.
 Their responses to problems do not match the problem.
 They are unmotivated to learn.
 They struggle to learn because they can't pay attention.
-They have suffered been exposed to more trauma than most adults I know.
+They have been exposed to more trauma than most adults I know.
 They do not know how to socialize or communicate effectively.

-Research indicates that success for students with learning difficulties depends on both effective academic programming AND development of positive social and emotional environments.
+Research indicates that success for students with learning difficulties depends on both effective academic programming AND the development of positive social and emotional environments.
 So what this means for us is that we have to teach strategies for approaching difficult tasks and teach students to believe in their own capacity and ability to learn.

 effective academics + positive social emotional environments = student success

 By teaching social emotional skills, we are preventing, modifying, and altering the effects of risks and outcomes associated with the typical trajectory of academic failure (Haft, et al., 2016).